thisiskushal31/blog/src/content/markdown/ai-shift-left-security-part1.md

 ## Real-World Impact: A Case Study

 Let me share what I've seen work in practice.
+In my experience securing distributed infrastructure for retail applications, I've seen how security bottlenecks can slow down critical deployments.
+When security reviews take too long, teams find workarounds—and that's when vulnerabilities slip through.

 A major B2C retail platform was drowning in false positives—99% of their alerts were noise.
 Security reviews were taking two weeks, and developers were bypassing security to meet deadlines.

 They implemented comprehensive application security with Wazuh + Snort + Suricata + ModSecurity, and the results were dramatic:
 - 78% reduction in false positives (verified by their security team)